barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 Their increasing hashrate and fixed supply / scarcity make them true assets, without an underlying claim or trusted third party.

-They are the purest digital equivalent of in-person transactions, but on a global scale.
+They are the purest digital equivalent of in-person transactions, but for a global scale.
+Though PoW currencies by themselves [may not be THE answer][135], they may be the core underpinning of a new payments infrastructure (backing collateral, akin to digital gold).

 ## Some racing thoughts